Geophysics

 Although geophysics was only recognized as a separate discipline in the 19th century, its origins date back to ancient times.
 The first magnetic compasses were made from lodestones, while more modern magnetic compasses played an important role in the history of navigation.
 The first seismic instrument was built in 132 AD.
 Isaac Newton applied his theory of mechanics to the tides and the precession of the equinox; and instruments were developed to measure the Earth's shape, density and gravity field, as well as the components of the water cycle.
 In the 20th century, geophysical methods were developed for remote exploration of the solid Earth and the ocean, and geophysics played an essential role in the development of the theory of plate tectonics.

-Geophysics is applied to societal needs, such as mineral resources, mitigation of natural hazards and environmental protection.
-In exploration geophysics, geophysical survey data are used to analyze potential petroleum reservoirs and mineral deposits, locate groundwater, find archaeological relics, determine the thickness of glaciers and soils, and assess sites for environmental remediation.
+Geophysics is pursued for fundamental understanding of the Earth and its space environment.
+Geophysics often addresses societal needs, such as mineral resources, assessment and mitigation of natural hazards and environmental impact assessment.
+In exploration geophysics, geophysical survey data are used to analyze potential petroleum reservoirs and mineral deposits, locate groundwater, find archaeological remains, determine the thickness of glaciers and soils, and assess sites for environmental remediation.

 Physical phenomena

-Geophysics is a highly interdisciplinary subject, and geophysicists contribute to every area of the Earth sciences and some geophysicists conduct research in planetary sciences.
-To provide a clearer idea of what constitutes geophysics, this section describes phenomena that are studied in physics and how they relate to the Earth and its surroundings.
+Geophysics is a highly interdisciplinary subject, and geophysicists contribute to every area of the Earth sciences, while some geophysicists conduct research in the planetary sciences.
+To provide a more clear idea on what constitutes geophysics, this section describes phenomena that are studied in physics and how they relate to the Earth and its surroundings.

-In this subject, principles of Physics are applied to study the "Interior" of the Earth.
-Depending on the problem under study, one has to decide which method should be applied. e.g. for ground water surveys, Electrical method is helpful.
-For mineral deposits, one can adopt Gravity and/or Magnetic surveys.
-For Oil & Natural Gas, one has to carry out Gravity, Magnetic surveys to get rough idea about structure of rock formations.
-If the desired structure is existing, for detailed study of rock formations, one has to carry out Seismic and/or Magneto-telluric surveys.
 Geophysicists also investigate the physical processes and properties of the Earth, its fluid layers, and magnetic field along with the near-Earth environment in the Solar System, which includes other planetary bodies.